Gethe/wow-ui-source/Patchnotes.markdown

   * Holy Light mana cost has been increased to 12% of base mana, up from 10%.

   * Rebuke, Divine Shield and Divine Protection have new icons.

+  * Seal of Righteousness – now can be proc’d by any melee ability, not just single target melee abilities.
+This adds Hammer of the Righteous (the physical component) and Divine Storm to the list of abilities that can proc it.
+In addition, Seal of Righteousness procs can now crit.

   * Talent Specializations